 I drew my shoulders back and didn’t let the shudder that passed through me show.

-“Three months,” I said, and swept out of the room.
+“It is agreed then,” I said, and swept out of the chamber.